• Skip to primary navigation

 Final Thoughts

-I’ve never had to schedule myself in advance and don’t plan to do so, but that might be specific to my market.
-That being said, I’ve done deliveries in other major cities and have never had an issue Dashing whenever I want.
+I’ve never had to schedule myself in advance with DoorDash and don’t plan to do so, but that might be specific to my market.
+That being said, I’ve delivered for DoorDash in other major cities (Washington DC and Chicago are the two cities I deliver in the most outside of Minneapolis) and I’ve never had an issue Dashing whenever I want.
+My advice – try things out and see what works best for you.

 *If you’re getting an error message that says, “Dasher must be active to schedule Dashes,” then check out this post: Dasher Must Be Active To Schedule Dashes – What It Means And Why It Happens.